kserve/kserve/docs/samples/v1beta1/custom/torchserve/docs/metrics.md

 # Metrics

-This adds prometheus and granfana to the cluster with some default metrics.
+This adds prometheus and grafana to the cluster with some default metrics.

 ## Setup